Mola (streaming service): History

 In October 2018, Mola acquired broadcasting rights for the Premier League in Indonesia and Timor-Leste up to 2022.
 The rights were previously held by beIN Sports.

-Mola was officially launched on 2 August 2019.
+Moola was officially launched on 2 August 2019.
 On 2 September, Mola acquired broadcasting rights for the Football Association of Indonesia.
 This includes rights to the Indonesian senior and youth national football team, the national round of the Indonesian Liga 3, the Elite Pro Academy, the Soeratin Cup, and the Indonesian women's league Liga 1 Putri.
 On the same day, Mola also acquired a selection of FIFA rights (including the FIFA World Cup) and UEFA rights (including the UEFA Nations League and the 2020 UEFA European Football Championship).

 On 13 January 2020, Mola acquired rights to the Bundesliga and the UEFA Youth League, taking over from Super Soccer TV.
 On March 27, 2020, Mola acquired rights to the WWE previously held by MNC Sports.
 This marks the return of WWE broadcasts in Indonesia after a two-year hiatus.
 In July 2020, Mola acquired rights from WarnerMedia Asia to carry select channels and films from HBO and Cartoon Network.
 In September 2020, Mola acquired rights to the National Football League.

 On 5 January 2021, Mola announced that it has brought on board Ching Ping Lee as its Chief Technology Officer.

 On 16 June 2021, Mola worked with Huawei to bring the Mola app to the Huawei App Gallery.

 In June 2021, Mola started streaming in 4K with the European Cup matches, for the first time in Jakarta.

 On 5 October 2021, Mola has officially announced their operational expansion in Europe & Southeast Asia with the same value as the Indonesian version.
 The streaming service would expect to go live in UK, Italy, Singapore and Malaysia starting 29 October 2021; which featured some of their original programming (including their Mola Chill Fridays concert series) along with some sporting events which Mola has been carried in Indonesia.
 They had previously brought the license from recently closed Fox Sports Asia for airing the entire UFC libraries, including the currently aired Dana White's Contender Series, into the platform for Singapore, Malaysia and Indonesia.

 Mola is also the main sponsor of Como 1907, in which Djarum Group was the owner of both the streaming platform and the club.

+On December 3, 2025, Mola announced the end of operations on all platforms effective December 31, with the exception of Como TV in Italy.
+No reason was publicly disclosed for the shutdown.
+All customer personal data was to be anonymized in accordance with applicable law.

 Programming

 Sports

-Mola Sports offers live and on-demand streaming for many sports competitions.
+Como TV (formerly Mola Sports) offers live and on-demand streaming for many sports competitions.
 This includes live coverage, on-demand live replays, and supplementary content such as highlights.